 The maid cafes in Akihabara are a unique spectacle.
 Maid cafes are where adorably dressed girls serve food and perform in maid costumes.
 For the uninitiated, stepping into a manga retailer there is like exploring another universe.
 Plan to spend a few hours in Akihabara as it is one of the most unique districts in the world.

 At 330 meters, Tokyo Tower is the second largest building in Japan.
 The Eiffel Tower inspired lattice tower serves as an observation deck and communications tower.
 Tokyo Tower offers sweeping vistas across the world’s largest city.
-I appreciated that there was no line to take the elevator to the 150 meter observation deck on the late December weekday morning I visited.
+I appreciated that there was no line to take the elevator to the 150 meter observation deck on the mid-December weekday morning I visited.
 There is always a line to go up the Eiffel Tower in Paris!
 There is a second observation deck at 250 meters, offering an even higher birds eye view.